hltj/kotlin-web-site-cn/docs/topics/data-analysis-overview.md

 ![Kotlin Notebook](data-analysis-notebook.gif){width=700}

-## Notebooks
+## Notebook

 _Notebooks_ are interactive editors that integrate code, graphics, and text in a single environment.
 When using a notebook, you can run code cells and immediately see the output.

-Kotlin offers different notebook solutions, such as [Kotlin Notebook](#kotlin-notebook), [Datalore](#kotlin-notebooks-in-datalore), and [Kotlin-Jupyter Notebook](#jupyter-notebook-with-kotlin-kernel), providing convenient features for data retrieving, transformation, exploration, modeling, and more.
+Kotlin offers different notebook solutions, such as [Kotlin Notebook](#kotlin-notebook), [Datalore](#datalore-中的-kotlin-notebook), and [Kotlin-Jupyter Notebook](#带-kotlin-内核的-jupyter-notebook), providing convenient features for data retrieving, transformation, exploration, modeling, and more.
 These Kotlin notebook solutions are based on our [Kotlin Kernel](https://github.com/Kotlin/kotlin-jupyter).

 You can seamlessly share your code among Kotlin Notebook, Datalore, and Kotlin-Jupyter Notebook.
 Create a project in one of our Kotlin notebooks